pithymaxim/teaching/Rscraps/logging/readme.md

         > 1+2
         [1] 3

 So when you're done writing your code, you can run the sink-source-sink chunk above to get log with everything in it.
+This is less pretty than Markdown but doesn't require additional syntax.